 2016 – 2021

-Funding of up to $3000 is available for Laureate Visiting Fellows in Constitutional Law, towards the costs of travel to, and accommodation in, Melbourne, and the amount be allocated on a case by case basis.
+Funding of up to $3000 is available for Laureate Visiting Fellows in Comparative Constitutional Law, towards the costs of travel to, and accommodation in, Melbourne.
+The amount will be allocated on a case by case basis.
+As such, applicants should consider the cost implication before applying, as there may be out-of-pocket expenses not covered by the Fellowship.
 Visiting fellows from outside Australia are responsible for obtaining and funding any necessary visas.

 The Laureate Visiting Fellowships in Comparative Constitutional is supported by the Kathleen Fitzpatrick Fellowship Scheme and funded by the Australian Research Council, annually from 2016 – 2021.

 Dr Caitlin Goss